plone/plone.app.registry/README.txt

 Introduction
 ============

-This package provides Plone UI integration for plone.registry.
-Specifically,
+This package provides Plone UI integration for `plone.registry`_.
-it:
+Specifically, it:

   * creates a version of the Registry class that will show up in the ZMI
   * installs this to the site root and registers it as a local utility